5 Apps You Should Self-Host Right Now (And How)

 Post-Deploy Setup

-4. Configure automatic backup from your phone’s camera roll
+4. Turn on automatic backup from your camera roll

-5. Import existing photos via the web UI or CLI tool
+5. Dump your existing photos in via the web UI or their CLI tool if you’ve got thousands

-• Solution: Use a VPS with attached block storage, or mount an NFS share
+Solution: Use a VPS with attached block storage, or mount an NFS share from your home.
+I went the NFS route and haven’t looked back.

 3. Uptime Kuma — Your Monitoring Dashboard

-• Sends alerts via email, Discord, Telegram, Slack, and 90+ notification services
+• Sends alerts via email, Discord, Telegram, Slack, and 90+ other services

-• Shows status pages you can share publicly
+• Public status pages you can share with users

 Deploy Uptime Kuma